Skip to main content

 3 Factors That Affect Timber Prices

 • Location: Transport costs affect final price significantly.
-If you live far from the sawmill or in a remote area, expect to pay more for delivery
+If you live far from the sawmill or in a remote area, expect to pay more for delivery — sometimes enough to change which supplier offers the best overall deal.

 4 Common Calculation Mistakes to Avoid